Duality and polyhedrality of cones for Mori dream spaces: Weak duality

+In \cite{Choi-Gongyo}, a version of the cone theorem for $k$-moving curves on small modifications of $X$ is discussed, in the setting of the minimal model program.

-We denote by $\mathcal{C}_k^{bir}$ the cone generated in $\N_1(X)_{\R}$ by all the bir-$k$-moving classes on $X$. \end{definition} Applying the same idea as in Remark \ref{easy-rmk}, one can easily see that the inclusion $\mathcal{C}^{bir}_k\subseteq \mathcal D_k^\vee$ holds.
-Using the results of Section \ref{sect-geometry-cones}, we prove that the latter inequality holds with equality, hence recovering a result that was first proved by Payne for complete $\mathbb{Q}-$factorial toric varieties \cite{Payne} and later generalised by Choi for log Fano varieties and for Mori dream spaces \cite[Corollary 4.3]{ChoiCONES}, running the log minimal model programme.
+Applying the same idea as in Remark \ref{easy-rmk}, one can easily see that the inclusion $\mathcal{C}^{bir}_k\subseteq \mathcal D_k^\vee$ holds.
+Using the results of Section \ref{sect-geometry-cones}, we prove that the latter inequality holds with equality, hence recovering a result that was first proved by Payne for complete $\mathbb{Q}-$factorial toric varieties \cite{Payne} and later generalised by Choi for log Fano varieties and for Mori dream spaces \cite[Corollary 4.3]{ChoiCONES}, running the log minimal model program.

 The main ingredient of our proof is the Mori chamber decomposition of the effective cone of $X$, and of $\mathcal{D}_k$, proved in Theorem \ref{MCD-cones-divisors}.

 \begin{theorem}[{Weak duality theorem for Mori dream spaces}] If $X$ is a Mori dream space then weak duality holds, that is